 The view out to the island is beautiful.
 A pristine white beach is lined by coconut palms, small bungalows, and those iconic wooden longtail boats.
 We’ve only been here a few minutes, but Koh Lipe is already one of my favorite islands along with Koh Kood.

 On arrival, we check into the island and pay the National Park fee.
 Don’t try to skip this fee, as the funds are used towards the conservation efforts which keep this region so beautiful.

-Making our final stretch of the journey, a wooden long tail boat ferries us across 500 meters of shallow water to the shore at Sunrise Beach.
-On arrival we are greeted by our guesthouse staff with a complimentary motorbike pick up service.
-Big shout out to the Noi Guesthouse for making life incredibly easy!
+We are then greeted by the staff from our guesthouse with a complimentary motorbike pick up service.
+A huge shout out to the Noi Guesthouse for making our arrival on Koh Lipe incredibly easy!

 Koh Lipe Snorkeling Trip

 So I mentioned there are actually 51 islands in the archipelago which make up the Tarutao Marine National Park!
 That means you really have to get out and explore a few others in the area.
 The best way to do this is with a snorkeling day trip, starting at 500 THB per person.

 Snorkeling trips start between 8am and 9am, depending on which tour you book a with.
 Typically, you will visit two of three snorkeling spots at a seemingly random spot in the ocean.
 They know what they’re doing because there are some really incredible snorkeling spots out here.

 Note: if you are not a good swimmer, they will give you a life jacket so you can float easily.

 The next stop is Koh Yang, which is located about 30 minutes from Koh Lipe.
 The coral here is quite shallow, only 3m to 4m under water.
 The bay is quite well protected, so this is the perfect spot if you are not a strong swimmer.
 I highly recommend snorkeling here for a while.